zishanalam752/Portfolio-Tracker/README.md

 - **HTML & CSS**,  used to style the application
 - **Alpha Vantage**,  a third-party stock market API used to query and receive real-time stock data

-## Future Steps

-Smartfolio is still in development; I am always looking to expand and improve the project.
-The roadmap for the future of this application is as follows,

-- ~~**Implement Node.js and Express.js** for server-side scripting~~ (Completed 9/16/2021)
-- ~~**Implement a database** for storage and management of portfolio information~~ (Completed 9/16/2021)
-- **Implement user authentication** for identication of the user
-- **Implement graphical representation of portfolio performance** to expand the application's portfolio manager functionality